wtthornton/TappsHA/.agent-os/lessons-learned/README.md

 ## Overview

 The Agent OS Lessons Learned Framework is a comprehensive system for capturing, analyzing, and applying knowledge gained during project development to continuously improve the Agent OS framework and development practices.
+The framework now includes advanced automation, AI-powered analysis, comprehensive analytics, and intelligent recommendations.

 ## Quick Start